Enoch

 *Number 300 relates to Divine perfection, supernatural victory over enemies, and the signature of God (3, 30, 300).

-(Lk.
+Jesus makes an oblique reference to the times of Enoch and those who interfere with God’s works, “Anyone who speaks a word against the Son of Man will be forgiven them; but whoever speaks against the Holy Spirit, it will not be forgiven, in this age or this age to come” (Lk.
 12.10).
 The plan of God is sacrosanct, and to interfere in His workings of that plan bears a heavy burden.
-It directly implies that he who is interfering or speaks against the Holy Spirit already knows about God, and interferes willfully.
+It directly implies that he who interferes or speaks against the Holy Spirit already knows about God and interferes willfully.

 As to those who disrupt God’s work, even into the times of Jesus, these interfering souls are mentioned, as Jesus speaks in the Parable of the Tares, “…but the tares are the sons (children) of the wicked one” (Mt.
 13.37-40).
-As we head toward Noah, such are the times of Enoch.

 “The seventh one in line from Adam, Enoch, also prophesied about them when he said: ‘Look, Jehovah came with his holy myriads to execute judgment against all, and to convict the ungodly concerning all the ungodly deeds that they did in an ungodly way… these men are murmurers, complainers about their lot in life, following their desires, and their mouths make grandiose boasts, while they are flattering others for their benefit” (Jude 14-16).
 The teachings of Jesus are full of such references.
-Enoch, in his own time and place, would have no problem relating to Jesus’ teachings.
+In his time and place, Enoch would have no problem relating to Jesus’ teachings.
+As portrayed within the text, the height of God’s teachings was presented within Enoch’s ministry; for the times of Jesus, we would undoubtedly say the same was true.

 *Charlesworth.
 The Old Testament Pseudepigrapha, vol. I, Apocalyptic Literature, and Testaments.
 Peabody, Mass: Hendrickson, 2nd ed., 2011.
 Print.